The very best of tea

 In the early nineties we have developed a process, which allows us to recover the caffeine extracted from the tea.
 Natural caffeine is used in energy drinks, cola drinks and in the pharmaceutical industry.

 Infré’s in-house laboratory thoroughly analyses all aspects of the decaffeinated tea and assures a consistently high quality control of our products.
 Our decaffeinated teas are delivered to our customers with detailed certificates of analysis.

-We are pleased that there is a commitment to sustainability from the large brand owners and therefore most of the teas we source for them are Rainforest Alliance Certified™ or UTZ certified.
-For our own brand in Switzerland we only source tea from producers that are Rainforest Alliance Certified™.
+We are pleased that there is a commitment to sustainability from the large brand owners and therefore most of the teas we source for them are Rainforest Alliance Certified.
+For our own brand in Switzerland we only source tea from producers that are Rainforest Alliance Certified.
 The Rainforest Alliance is an international nonprofit organisation that works to conserve biodiversity and ensure sustainable livelihoods.
 Infré works with the following certification standards:

 Infré is a food company.
 Flawless quality as well as permanent quality control is therefore an absolute must.
-This is the reason why we decided to go for the BRC level A+ standard, which means that we accept unannounced audits.
-At the same time we are audited and certified against the standard of ISO 9001:2008.
+This is the reason why we decided to go for the BRC standard.
+At the same time we are audited and certified against the standard of ISO 9001.
 Our process is also kosher certified.

 Our aim is to reduce the overall energy consumption of our production to a minimum.
 We are taking initiatives to constantly reduce our CO2 footprint.
 Since early 2014 our company has been certified CO2 neutral.
-This process was controlled by Swissclimate (swissclimate.ch) and audited by SQS (SQS.ch).
+This process was controlled by Swissclimate (swissclimate.ch) and audited by an external independent auditor.

-To offset our carbon emissions we have chosen to support two projects in Africa:
+To offset our carbon emissions we have chosen to support projects in tea providing countries.

 In addition 100% of our electricity comes from renewable sources: hydropower, wind power or solar power.